gardener/gardener/docs/proposals/20-ha-control-planes.md

 ```

 ### Multi-Zone (#replicas > #zones)
 Enforcing a zone spread for components with a replica count higher than the total amount of zones is not possible.
-In this case we plan to rather use the following [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) which allows a distribution over zones and nodes.
-The `maxSkew` value determines how big a imbalance of the pod distribution can be and thus it allows to schedule replicas with a count beyond the number of availability zones (e.g. [Kube-Apiserver](#kube-apiserver)).
+In this case, we plan to rather use the following [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) which allows a distribution over zones and nodes.
+The `maxSkew` value determines how big an imbalance of the pod distribution can be and thus it allows to schedule replicas with a count beyond the number of availability zones (e.g. [Kube-Apiserver](#kube-apiserver)).

-> **NOTE:**
+> **Note:**
 >
-> * During testing we found a few inconsistencies and some quirks (more [information](#topology-spread-constraints-evaluation-and-findings)) which is why we rely on Topology Spread Constraints (TSC) only for this case.
+> * During testing we found a few inconsistencies and some quirks (more [information](#topology-spread-constraints-evaluation-and-findings)), which is why we rely on Topology Spread Constraints (TSC) only for this case.
-> * In addition to circumvent issue [kubernetes/kubernetes#98215](https://github.com/kubernetes/kubernetes/issues/98215), Gardener is supposed to add a `gardener.cloud/rolloutVersion` label and incrementing the version every time the `.spec` of the component is changed (see [workaround](https://github.com/kubernetes/kubernetes/issues/98215#issuecomment-766146323)).
+> * In addition to circumvent the [kubernetes/kubernetes#98215](https://github.com/kubernetes/kubernetes/issues/98215) issue, Gardener is supposed to add a `gardener.cloud/rolloutVersion` label and increment the version every time the `.spec` of the component is changed (see [workaround](https://github.com/kubernetes/kubernetes/issues/98215#issuecomment-766146323)).
 >
 > `Update:` [kubernetes/kubernetes#98215](https://github.com/kubernetes/kubernetes/issues/98215) has been very recently closed.
 A new [feature-gate](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/kube_features.go#L540-L551) has been created which is only available from kubernetes 1.5 onwards.